magnumjs/mag.js/README.md

 `draw`
 `getState`
 `getProps`
-`subscribe` - multiple subscribers allowed!
 `clones`
 `destroy`
+`subscribe` - multiple subscribers allowed!

+##Inner Reflection

+`removeSelfFunc = mag.mod.onLCEvent('didupdate', instanceId, handlerFunc)`

+Available on all life cycle methods for any instanceId multiple handlers per event and instanceID are accepted.

+`returns` a remover function, call to stop the handler from being executed.

 For inner reflection the instanceID is available in all lifecycle methods, Note that this is not the elementID but instead the internal MagJS ID for each component includes clones, example: